athivvat/awesome-devtools/README.md

 #### Text
 - [Jasper](https://www.jasper.ai/) - The AI Content Generator that helps you and your team break through creative blocks to create amazing, original content 10X faster.
+- [Smartwriter.ai](https://www.smartwriter.ai/) - Generate 1000s of Personalised Emails that get you 8x more replies within minutes using AI

 #### Image
 - [beautiful.ai](https://www.beautiful.ai/) - Presentation software that designs for you.